devfahad/phplogin/README.md

-# PHP Login System (Procedural PHP)
+# PHP Login System(Procedural PHP)
- This is a basic PHP Login system.
+ This is a basic PHP Login System with Password Recovery Option.

-## Basic Features:
+## Features:
 - Sign in
 - Sign up
+- Password Recovery System
 - Show data when logged in
 - Change navigation menu depending on the session